 The casting for the live adaptation of The Little Mermaid was announced and some people reacted to the announcement that Ariel will be portrayed by a Black actress with shock and dismay.
 It surprised me how some people I considered to be open-minded and accepting were reacting with anger about a fictional character.
 My second reaction was that they have never been exposed to the wonderful array of stories out there.
 We have so much work to do when it comes to diversity and inclusion but one way that we can make a real difference is to teach students that these stories are told in so many ways.
-The reality is that so many of the fairy tales we read are based on folk tales from all over the earth.
-Let’s make sure we use a wider lens and a more varied library of fairy tales in our classrooms – if you need some titles there are so many out there, this list is just a small sample appropriate for early childhood classrooms.
+The reality is that so many of the fairy tales we read are based on folk tales from all over the earth, multicultural fairy tales already exist.
+They’ve always existed.
+Let’s make sure we use a wider lens and a more varied library of fairy tales in our classrooms – if you need some titles, there are so many out there.
+This list is just a small sample of diverse fairy tales appropriate for early childhood classrooms.

-This book list contains affiliate links that provide me with a small commission if purchases are made.
+This book list contains affiliate links that give me a small commission if purchases are made.

 The Little Mermaid by Hannah Elliot is part of one of my favorite board book series Once Upon The World.
 The story is pretty familiar, no big changes from what you would expect from a telling of The Little Mermaid, but it is set in the Carribean with vibrant island colors and a notably dark-haired and darker-skinned Little Mermaid.
 I love the illustrations by Nivea Ortiz, they are vibrant and keep my little ones who aren’t reading independently yet enthralled.